 In addition, the construction of expansions or other changes to our existing assets may require us to obtain new rights-of-way or property rights prior to construction.
 We may be unable to obtain such rights-of-way or other property rights to connect new supplies to our existing pipelines, storage terminals or other facilities or to capitalize on other attractive expansion opportunities.
-Additionally, it may become more expensive for us to obtain new rights-of-way or other property rights or to renew existing rights-of-way or property rights.
+Additionally, it may become more expensive for us to obtain new rights-of-way or other property rights.
 If the cost of obtaining new or renewing existing rights-of-way or other property rights increases, it may adversely affect our operations and cash flows available for distribution to unitholders.